canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

 tags: tutorial showdev csharp
 ---

 One day your boss asks you to read a pdf file to extract relevant information to later process it in your main software.
-What can you do now?
+What are you going to do now?
 How in the world are you going to read the pdf file?

-## The Requirements
+## Requirements

 There you are, a normal day at your office with a new challenge.
-One of your clients can't connect to your main software, the only input he can provide is a text-based pdf file.
+One of your clients can't connect to your main software.
+The only input he can provide is a text-based pdf file.
 This is the challenge: parse this pdf file into something that can be processed later on.
 But, these are the requirements:

 * You can receive pdf files with any structure.
 Two clients won't have the same file structure.
-* Eventually, you will receive not only pdf files, but any plain-text file
+* Eventually, you will receive not only pdf files, but any plain-text file.
 * You will have to build something easy to grasp for your coworkers or your future self to maintain.
-* You will have to ship it by the end of the week
+* You will have to ship it by the end of the week.

 ## Actual implementation

 Since you're asked to support files with any format, a `for` through the lines with lots of `if`s and regular expressions isn't the most adequate solution.
 A file with a different format will imply to code the whole thing again. _There must be a better way!_

 On one hand, one of your concerns is how to given a pdf file turn it into actual text.
-But, a few lines with [itextsharp](https://github.com/itext/itextsharp) will do [the reading](https://stackoverflow.com/a/5003230).
+But, a few lines using [itextsharp pdf library](https://github.com/itext/itextsharp) will do [the reading](https://stackoverflow.com/a/5003230).
 So, no big deal after all!
 Now, a pdf file is a list of lists of strings, `List<List<string>>`.
 One list per page and one string per line.
 You could abstract this step to support not only pdf files.

 On the other hand, how can you do the actual parsing?
-Parser combinators to the rescue!
+[Parser combinators](https://en.wikipedia.org/wiki/Parser_combinator) to the rescue!
 You could borrow this idea from [Haskell](https://www.haskell.org/) and other functional languages.
 You can create small composable pieces of code to extract or discard some text at the page or line level.

 ### Skippers

 First, you can assume that your file has some content that spawns from one page to another.
-Also, there are some content that can be read from a given page and line.
+Also, there is some content that can be read from a given page and line.
 A header/detail representation.
 Imagine an invoice with lots of purchased items that requires a couple of pages.

-Second, there are some lines you don't care about since they don't have any relevant information.
+Second, there are some lines you don't care about.
+Since they don't have any relevant information to extract.
 So you can ignore them.
 For example, you can _"skip"_ the first or last lines in a page, all blank lines, everything between two line numbers or two regular expressions.
-Then, you have the _skippers_.
+Then, you have the **skippers**.

+An skipper to ignore the first lines of every page will look like this:

 ```csharp
 public class SkipLineCountFromStart : ISkip